jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 ### Private class features

 All class properties (methods too), called _fields_ in this context, are public by default.
 This means that they are accessible from the outside of the class.
-In the classic prototypal inheritance, this was achieved with closures, but it was excessively complex.
+How can we implement private fields?
+In other patterns, this was achieved with closures, but this could be excessively complex.

 Now, private properties, and private static properties and methods, are made available by prepending a `#` to the identifier.
 This helps us achieve a form of encapsulation.